Caversham, New Zealand: Landmarks

 Hillside Railway Workshops dominate the southeast of Caversham and the neighbouring suburb of South Dunedin.
 Established at this site in 1875, the workshops are the main railway construction and repair shop in the South Island.
 The workshops cover 8 ha, of which 3 ha are covered floor space.

 To the north of the workshops is Carisbrook, Dunedin's former main sports venue.
 Opened in 1883, the ground had a capacity of 35,000 people, and was floodlit from the 1990s.
 Used primarily for rugby union, but also for other sports (notably as a Test cricket venue), Carisbrook lost its pre-eminence among the city's sports arenas with the construction of a new stadium in the northern end of the city in 2011; demolition began in 2013.
-The ground is named for the former home of early colonial settler James Macandrew, which in turn was named for Carisbrooke Castle on the Isle of Wight in southern England.
+The ground is named for the former home of early colonial settler James Macandrew, which in turn was named after Carisbrooke Castle on the Isle of Wight in southern England.

 Lisburn House is one of the finest surviving 1860s townhouses in New Zealand.
 Now run as a bed and breakfast establishment, this house was built in 1865 for the Fulton family, a pioneer farming family at their "Ravenscliffe" property on the Taieri Plains.
-The house was named for the family's origins in Lisburn, Northern Ireland, and is Category I heritage listed.
+The house was named after the family's origins in Lisburn, Northern Ireland, and is Category I heritage listed.
 William Clayton designed the 12-room house, notable for its steeply angled slate roof and polychromatic brickwork.
 Two other Category II heritage buildings are on Fitzroy Street: Faringdon Villa, and an untitled house.

 Other buildings of note in Caversham include the suburb's churches.
 The Presbyterian church is located on Thorn Street, roughly halfway between the South Road retail area and Forbury Corner.
 It was built in 1883 following the destruction of the previous building by fire.
 The current building, built in Port Chalmers bluestone with Oamaru stone facings, was designed by T. B. Cameron.